omeka/classic-enduser/docs/GettingStarted/Hosting_Suggestions.md

 Below are a few suggestions for low-cost shared web hosts that offer the server environment required for installing Omeka manually:

--   [Reclaim Hosting](https://reclaimhosting.com/) - offers one-click Omeka and Omeka S installations, with support for other open-source software platforms
 -   [AcuGIS](http://www.acugis.com)
 -   [Cultural Hosting](https://culturalhosting.com) - a bilingual (Spanish and English) hosting company for cultural heritage organizations, based in Spain
 -   [Dreamhost](https://dreamhost.com)